sezan92/sezan92.github.io/_posts/2022-11-27-Reinforce.md

     ```

-- Advantage according to the equation, get the policy loss and backpropagate
+- Advantage according to the equation, get the policy loss and backpropagate.

+    Advantage is , as following
+    $$A = E - mean(E) $$
+    There is a good explanation of using Advantage [here](https://towardsdatascience.com/an-intuitive-explanation-of-policy-gradient-part-1-reinforce-aa4392cbfd3c)

+    The code is as follows

     ```python3
             for i, log_prob in enumerate(saved_log_probs):